 But as a parent, you have to encourage your kids to see the importance of being passionate about learning.
 Nagging them, or locking them in their room until they’ve finished all their work will definitely not help.
 You have to make it fun, and worth their time.

-The passion and drive to learn is different from just cramming to get the grade they need to please parents or teachers.
-Those that develop an interest in what’s being taught in schools will most likely continue that thirst for knowledge later on in life, and that is a trait which will, again, most likely result in a successful career.
+The passion and drive to learn are different from just cramming to get the grade they need to please parents or teachers.
+Those that develop an interest in what’s being taught in schools will most likely continue that thirst for knowledge later on in life, and that is a trait that will, again, most likely result in a successful career.

 Here are some fun and simple ways and ideas to help give your child that academic kick up the behind they need.

 Share your interests with your child and ask for their opinion

 Whatever you’re passionate about or interested in life, ask for their opinion on it.
 You never quite know what their reaction will be to certain things, so it helps to give it a go.